-(e) Standard chapter 13 plan and order.
+(b) Standard chapter 13 plan and order.

 The debtor shall use the standard approved chapter 13 plan and order for this district with such alterations as may be appropriate in a particular case.
-If the debtor provides additions, deletions, or other modifications, the debtor shall provide at the beginning of the plan or order a notice that the chapter 13 plan or order contains deviations, and the deviations shall be clearly identified.
 If the debtor is represented by an attorney, the plan or any amended plan shall be signed by the attorney at the time it is filed and shall be signed by the debtor prior to the confirmation hearing.
 If the debtor is not represented by an attorney, the plan shall be signed by the debtor at the time it is filed.
-If either the plan or any amended plan is further amended and the amendments are contained in the order confirming the plan, the proposed order confirming the plan shall be signed by the debtor's attorney, the trustee, and any other party in interest affected by the amendments.
+If either the plan or any amended plan is further amended and the amendments are contained in the order confirming the plan, the proposed order confirming the plan shall be signed by the debtor, the debtor's attorney, the trustee, and any other party in interest affected by the amendments.

 11 U.S.C. §§ 1302, 1322, 1323, 1324, 1325 Fed.
 R. Bankr.
-P. 2002, 3015 Model Chapter 13 Plan
+P. 2002, 3015.1 Model Chapter 13 Plan

-The process of confirmation as structured under this rule is designed to protect interests of objecting creditors, while allowing accelerated confirmation of plans and payment to creditors in the large majority of chapter 13 cases where there are no objections or where objections can be readily resolved.
-The notice and timing requirements under the Federal Rules of Bankruptcy Procedure make the accelerated confirmation process appropriate only in those cases where the plan is filed with the petition, and the clerk is able to issue notice.
-In all other cases, the debtor must file the plan within fourteen (14) days of the petition.
+The debtor must file the plan within fourteen (14) days of the petition.
 See Fed.
 R. Bankr.
-P. 3015(b), and provide copies of the plan and notice of confirmation hearing to all creditors and parties in interest, in compliance with Fed.
+P. 3015(b).
+The debtor shall also provide copies of the plan and notice of confirmation hearing to all creditors and parties in interest, in compliance with Fed.
 R. Bankr.
 P. 2002 and 3015, and these local rules.